Perfect Warm Crumpets, great for breakfast or anytime! Serve with your favorite jam, or eggs and bacon, delicious whichever way you like them!

 6 Tablespoons cold water

 You need some egg rings or metal rings to shape the crumpets when they are cooking.
-If you don’t have, use a clean shallow can with both ends removed.
+If you don't have any, use a clean shallow can with both ends removed. (like an empty tuna can)

-I have to say, if you can get hold of Non-Stick Egg rings, they will be the best as the crumpets do tend to stick a little to the rings as they are cooking, so non stick will make it easier.
-I found a good set of rings at a low price which would be perfect to use for making crumpets, fried eggs, English muffins & pancakes!
-See the picture to the right.
+I have to say, if you can get hold of Non-Stick Egg rings, they will be the best as the crumpets do tend to stick a little to the rings as they are cooking, so nonstick will make it easier.
+I found a good set of silicone rings from Amazon at a low price which would be perfect to use for making crumpets, fried eggs, English muffins, and pancakes!

 4. Arrange the rings in the frying pan and, when the pan is hot, spoon 2 tablespoons of the crumpet batter into each ring.
 Depending on the size of your rings, the batter should be 1 inch high.